Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Introduction

-Similar issues arise when considering the order of asymptotic behavior for transformations $g\in\mathcal{G}^\infty_0$.
-In fact, in the argument by Balachandran \cite{balachandranGaugeSymmetriesTopology1994}, which formed the basis for Teh's derivation \cite{tehGalileoGaugeUnderstanding2016}, the requirement that $g\to 1$ asymptotically is based on the need for a certain boundary term to vanish in the calculation of a specific Poisson bracket.
-But this boundary term contains the electric field, and so its vanishing could also be guaranteed simply by requiring rapid enough asymptotic fall-off of the electric field, such that gauge transformations do not need to go to the identity to make sure this Poisson bracket exists.
-We will run into this issue again in Section \ref{mommapsection} and resolve it in Section \ref{localizable}.
-At any rate (pun intended), it is clear that quite a lot of fine-tuning of asymptotic behavior is needed to ensure that, in the end, the quotient $\mathcal{G}_\text{DES}=\mathcal{G}^I/\mathcal{G}^\infty_0$ corresponds precisely to the group of global gauge transformations.
-This arbitrariness is highly unsatisfactory.
+Similar issues arise when considering the order of asymptotic behavior for ``trivial'' transformations $g\in\mathcal{G}^\infty_0$.
+In fact, in the argument by Balachandran \cite{balachandranGaugeSymmetriesTopology1994}, which formed the basis for arguments in \cite{tehGalileoGaugeUnderstanding2016}, the requirement that $g\to 1$ asymptotically is based on the need for a certain boundary term to vanish in the calculation of a specific Poisson bracket.
+But this boundary term contains the electric field, and so its vanishing could also be guaranteed simply by requiring rapid enough asymptotic fall-off of the electric field, so that gauge transformations do not need to approach the identity to ensure that this Poisson bracket is well-defined.
+We will again run into this trade-off between fall-off on fields versus gauge transformations in Section \ref{mommapsection}, and resolve it in Section \ref{localizable}.
+At any rate, it is clear that quite a lot of fine-tuning of asymptotic behavior is needed to ensure that, in the end, the quotient $\mathcal{G}_\text{Phys}=\mathcal{G}^I/\mathcal{G}^\infty_0$ corresponds precisely to the group of global (rigid) gauge transformations.
+This fine-tuning is highly unsatisfactory.

 These ambiguities contrast sharply with other characterizations of the special status of global gauge symmetries, from which it is obvious that it is precisely the global gauge group that stands apart from other gauge transformations.
 We mention three such characterizations.